risinek/esp32-wifi-penetration-tool/README.md

 </p>

 ## Build
 This project is currently developed using ESP-IDF 4.1 (commit `5ef1b390026270503634ac3ec9f1ec2e364e23b2`).
+It may be broken on newer version.

-Project can be build the usual way:
+Project can be built and flashed in the usual ESP-IDF way:

 ```shell
 idf.py build